Robust sparse image reconstruction of radio interferometric observations with purify: PURIFY reconstruction of observations

 For PURIFY, the error constraint in the model is set using $\epsilon_\eta$.
 The \mbox{P-ADMM} step size was set adaptively as described in Section~\ref{sec:adaptive_step_size}.
 PURIFY images have a resolution set by the longest baseline in the observation.

 Images recovered by CLEAN and PURIFY, and auxiliary plots, are shown in Figures~\ref{fig:3C129}, \ref{fig:CygA}, \ref{fig:0332-391}, and \ref{fig:0114-476}.
 Reconstructions of the source 3C129 are shown in Figure~\ref{fig:3C129}, for a pixel width and height of 0.4 arcseconds.
-The PURIFY reconstruction was performed using a value of $\eta = 1.4$ and $\xi = 1$, and ran for 49 iterations.
+The PURIFY reconstruction was performed using a value of $\eta = \bm{0.9}$ and $\xi = 1$, and ran for { 75} iterations.
 The step size was adapted for the first $i_{\rm adapt} = 20$ iterations.
 Figure~\ref{fig:CygA} contains the reconstructions of Cygnus A, for a pixel width and height of 0.5 arcseconds.
-The PURIFY reconstruction was performed using $\eta = 3$ and $\xi = 7.07$, and ran for 183 iterations.
+The PURIFY reconstruction was performed using $\eta = \bm{2.14}$ and $\xi = 7.07$, and ran for { 183} iterations.
 The step size was adapted for the first $i_{\rm adapt} = 100$ iterations.
 Reconstructions of the source PKS J0334-39 are shown in Figure~\ref{fig:0332-391}, for a pixel width and height of 2 arcseconds.
-The PURIFY reconstruction was performed using $\eta = 7$ and $\xi = 1.08$, and ran for 347 iterations.
+The PURIFY reconstruction was performed using $\eta = 1$ and $\xi = 2$, and ran for 372 iterations.
 The step size was adapted for the first $i_{\rm adapt} = 200$ iterations.
 Reconstructions of the source PKS J0116-473 are shown in Figure~\ref{fig:0114-476}, for a pixel width and height of 2.4 arcseconds.
-The PURIFY reconstruction was performed using $\eta = 6$ and $\xi = 1.21$, and ran for 1039 iterations.
+The PURIFY reconstruction was performed using $\eta = 1$ and $\xi = 2.3$, and ran for 707 iterations.
 The step size was adapted for the first $i_{\rm adapt} = 500$ iterations.

-The run times for these reconstructions range from an hour to several hours using a high-performance desktop computer, to produces images of sizes $1024\times 1024$ and $2048\times 2048$ pixels.
-As discussed, highly distributed and parallelised algorithms will be implemented in future work to reduce the run-time significantly.
+The run times for these reconstructions range from an hour to several hours using a high-performance desktop computer, to produces images of sizes $1024\times 1024$ and $2048\times 2048$ pixels. { Currently, a large factor in the computational cost and run time for PURIFY is computing wavelet transforms for a number of dictionaries.
+In the case that only a Dirac basis is used and no wavelet transforms are performed, the run time is reduced considerably for large image sizes.
+However, this greatly reduces the quality of the reconstructed image, because a Dirac basis is not an efficient representation of extended structures.} As discussed, highly distributed and parallelised algorithms will be implemented in future work to reduce the run-time significantly \citep{ono16}. { While CLEAN methods appear computationally efficient, this comes at a significant cost to reconstruction quality and with additional restrictions on the ability for distribution.}